 And, perhaps, if we are to know the certainty of the writer of those words and of Thomas, the certainty that comes not only from academic study, or from evidence, or from hearing from others but from direct experience, then perhaps we should say that prayer which to me as a child made no sense, but now certainly does: “Lord, I believe, help thou my unbelief.”

 [This sermon was preached by Margery Spencer at St John with St Mark’s in Bury on 28th April 2019.
 It’s based on John 20:19-31.
+For her next sermon, on possessions and the parable of the rich farmer, please press here.
 For other sermons by Margery please follow this link to our sermon archive.]